 Yes, you can speak to a real person!
 We have a dedicated telephone support line and assessors on hand to answer your questions.
 We also have online forums and a Facebook support group where you can seek advice from your peers and other students studying the same units as you.

 16. What is the average time taken to complete the course?

 This will depend on the course you are studying, as well as your ability as a student and the time you have available to commit to your studies.
 If you have prior experience or knowledge of certain topics this will allow you to complete the course sooner.
 For example, the Certificate IV in Accounting and Bookkeeping can be completed in as little as 6 to 9 months for someone with previous bookkeeping experience.

-Again, this will depend on the course you are studying.
-For a Certificate IV course you'll have 12 months to complete it, whereas with a full Advanced Diploma course you will have up to 36 months to complete the course.
+This will depend on the course you are studying.
+For a Certificate IV course you'll have 12 months to complete it, whereas with a full Advanced Diploma course you will have up to 18 months to complete the course.

 18. What if I don't finish on time, are there any penalties?

 If you feel that you are unable to complete your course prior to the expiry date, we offer a 6-month extension at a cost of $100 per incomplete unit.